JadenBalogh/home-together-b/Documentation/Dev/Database Design.md

  ### E-Mail Log
  - E-Mail ID - Primary Key
  - E-Mail Status (Send, Failed, Not-Sent) - Uses INT values where # is a status code
- - Target E-Mail (In case user changes e-mails) - email VARCHAR(100)
+ - Target E-Mail (In case user changes e-mails)
  - Target UserID (So we can look up the user the e-mail is meant for)
  - E-Mail Message